bartfeenstra/betty/documentation/usage/translation.rst

 Ukrainian (``uk``)
     Translations are {{{ translation-coverage-uk }}}% complete.

-Extensions and projects can override these translations through `asset management <assets>`_.
+Extensions and projects can override these translations through :doc:`asset management </usage/assets>`_.

 Betty uses `gettext <https://www.gnu.org/software/gettext/>`_ to manage its translations.
 For each language, there must be a ``./locale/$locale/LC_MESSAGES/betty.po`` file that contains the translations for that language.
 These translations